eclipse-edc/Connector/docs/developer/logging.md

 - every state change with `info`
 - every exception with `severe` or `warning`

-## What should not be logged
+## What should be not logged

-- secrets and sensitive data
+- logging secrets and sensitive data
+- an exception that will be thrown in the same block
+- not strictly necessary information, like "entering method X", "leaving block Y", "returning HTTP 200"